speedoduel/Uber-exploratory-data-analysis-in-R/README.md

 # Uber-exploratory-data-analysis-in-R
-A simple analysis project in R made by me using uber data from 2014
+## A extensive exploratory data analysis project in R made by me using uber data from 2014

+### Steps and Insights made in this project